k2view-academy/K2View-Academy/articles/demo_project/TDM_Demo_Project/TDM7_1_demo_project_setup_guidelines.md

 2. Create the following products:

-   - CRM product.
+   - **CRM** product.
 Attach the Customer LU to this product.
+You can populate the product_version by any String.
-   - BILLING product.
+   - **BILLING** product.
 Attach the Billing LU to this product.
-Add two product versions to the BILLING product: PROD and DEV.
+Note that PAYMENT table of **TAR_BILLING_DB** has an additional column: PAYMENT_METHOD.
+The load flow of PAYMENT table supports two product versions - PROD and DEV - and populates a default value in PAYMENT_METHOD when the product version is 'DEV'.
+Add two product versions to the BILLING product -PROD and DEV - to test this implementation.
-   - ORDERS product.
+   - **ORDERS** product.
 Attach the Orders LU to this product.
+You can populate the product_version by any String.
+   - **COLLECTION** product.
+Attach the Collection LU to this product.
+You can populate the product_version by any String.

 3. Create the following environments: